Nowshera, Srinagar

-Nowshera is the notified area in the municipal committee of Srinagar, in the Indian union territory of Jammu and Kashmir.
-It is one of the oldest residential places in Srinagar founded by Zain-ul-Abidin.
+Nowshera, also spelled as Noushera, is a notified area in Srinagar, in the Srinagar district of the union territory of Jammu and Kashmir, India.
+It lies in the northern sector of the Srinagar metropolitan area and is one of the older settled localities of the city, with historical associations dating back to the medieval period and the reign of Sultan Zain-ul-Abidin.
 It is located about 9.9 km towards North from the commercial center of Kashmir.

 History

-The history of Nowshera dates back to the time of Zain-ul-Abidin who established and settled the area as the capital of Kashmir Valley.
+The history of Nowshera dates back to the time of Sultan Zain-ul-Abidin (r.
+1420–1470) who established and settled the area as the capital of Kashmir Valley.
 The ruins of that capital city can be still traced today.
 Most of the residential places are quite old fashioned and date back to the time when people at the first place settled here similar to one's in Downtown Srinagar.